salahbkz44/Inline-styilng-for-React/README.md

-# Inline-styilng-for-React
-# Inline styilng for React  This repo is part of my web development learning journey.
+# Inline styilng for React
+This repo is part of my web development learning journey.
 It features examples and exercises on Inline styilng for React.
-See how I've applied this concept in various projects.  ## Content - Practical examples - Small applications  Feel free to clone, explore, and contribute!
+See how I've applied this concept in various projects.
+## Content
+- Practical examples
+- Small applications
+Feel free to clone, explore, and contribute!